anishNagula/nekoOS/README.md

 # NekoOS

-**NekoOS** is a minimalist 32-bit operating system built from scratch using C and Assembly for the x86 architecture.
-It includes a custom bootloader, kernel with direct VGA text-mode output, and low-level keyboard input via scancodes.
-The project serves as an educational introduction to operating system fundamentals, protected mode, and bare-metal programming.
+**NekoOS** is a minimal 32-bit operating system built using C and Assembly for the x86 architecture.
+It includes a custom bootloader, kernel with direct VGA text-mode output, and keyboard input via scancodes.

 ---

 ## Features

-- **Bootloader**: Custom bootloader in x86 Assembly that loads the kernel into memory.
+- **Bootloader**: Bootloader in x86 Assembly that loads the custom kernel into memory.
 - **Protected Mode**: Transition from real mode to 32-bit protected mode using GDT.
 - **Keyboard Input**: Raw scancode reading and ASCII translation.
-- **VGA Text Output**: Direct writing to memory-mapped VGA buffer (0xB8000).
+- **VGA Text Output**: Direct writing to memory mapped VGA buffer (0xB8000).
-- **ESC Detection**: Exits input loop gracefully on pressing the ESC key.
+- **ESC Detection**: Exits input loop on pressing the ESC key.
 - **Backspace Handling**: Simple backspace implementation that clears characters.

 ---